vidjil/vidjil/doc/roadmap.md

  - Develop new view(s) to browse large sets of immune repertoires #1975 (see also app-stats)

- - Batch generation of reports
+ - Provide batch generation of reports

 ## Improved and extended analysis of some recombinations